Garden Landscaping Cost

-- The average garden landscaping cost is around £505.
+- The average cost of landscaping a garden is around £505.

-- Landscaping a garden will usually take between 2 – 4 days to complete.
+- Landscaping a garden will usually take between 2 to 4 days to complete.

-- A look at how long landscaping jobs take, what's involved in such work, and a general overview of landscaping.
+- A look at how long landscaping jobs take, what's involved in the jobs, and a general overview of landscaping.

 - How to find and hire a professional landscaper near you.